diegoaaron/diegoaaron/README.md

 ## 👋 Hi, I'm Diego Damián!

 - 🌱 I'm from Lima, Peru.
-I am learning to program in backend technologies like Java and Javascript (Node.js)
+I am learning to program in backend technologies like Javascript (Node.js)

 ### 🌎 Find me on the WEB